THE SPORTWhat is Crew?

 Only the hired coaches.
 All ORA members are volunteers when it comes to their time and talents.

 Does ORA run any other rowing programs besides Edgewater Crew?

-ORA also sponsors the Saturday morning Junior Eagles program for Middle School students and Edgewater Masters for adults and summer programs for students.
+ORA also sponsors the Junior Eagles program for Middle School students, Edgewater Masters for adults and summer programs for students.